openfl/OpenFLDevelopersGuide/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 // Remove the current filter from the set

-// (This doesn&#039;t remove it from the filter target, since
+// (This doesn't remove it from the filter target, since

 // the target uses a copy of the filters array internally.)